18 New Travel Trends For 2025

 Rustic Pathways students go white water rafting in Costa Rica.
 Credit: Rustic Pathways

-Thailand: This country is also known for its eco-travel opportunities.
+Thailand: This country in Southeast Asia is known for its eco-travel opportunities.
 Plus, Bangkok is one of the hottest metropolitan travel destinations in the world.
 Overall, the number of travelers to Thailand increased by 20% in 2023 compared to 2022.
 And government officials are taking measures to keep that growth on an upward trajectory.

 Rustic Pathways’ other destinations also are good bets for 2025.
-All the countries are selected based on evaluations that show the best summer travel spots.
+All countries selected are based on evaluations that show the best summer travel spots.

-Travel Trend #17: The enthusiasm for travel will be at a record high.
+#18: The enthusiasm for travel will be at a record high

 Busy airports and other bumps in the road won’t stop people from being grateful for the chance to explore the globe.
 Historians often note the bright and optimistic times that come after periods of struggle.
-Taking trips in 2025 will give people the chance to get a dose of that joy, so it’s time to start packing.
+Taking more trips in 2025 will be just what people want and will give them the chance to get a dose of that joy.
+Time to make travel plans and start packing baby!

 About the Author